Left or Right?

 - Was one way easier?

-I’ve hugely simplified this and ignored any pre-existing injury or conditions, breeds specifics, and age – all the information I would normally have to hand to fully assess your dog. this is just to quickly test the theory.
+I’ve hugely simplified this and ignored any pre-existing injury or conditions, breeds specifics, and age which is the information I would normally have to hand to fully assess your dog. this is just to quickly test the theory.

 Here are some more ways uneven muscle development can happen.